iamMichaelSmith/Super-Blog-Automation-n8n/README.md

 # Super Blog Automation
-**Automated Research-Driven Blog Generation System**
+**Cloud-Native Research-Driven Blog Automation Workflow**

 ---

 ## Project Overview

-A stakeholder required a reliable system that could automatically generate **credible, research-informed blog content** and deliver it for review **without manual intervention**.
-The content needed to remain **contextually relevant**, **research-grounded**, and **production-ready**, while minimizing human time spent on drafting, formatting, and sourcing.

-**Super Blog Automation** was designed to solve this by combining **AI orchestration**, **external research tools**, and **email automation** into a single end-to-end workflow using **n8n**.

-The result is a system that produces **structured blog articles based on real research inputs** and sends the final output **directly to email for stakeholder approval**.
+Super Blog Automation is a **cloud-native automation workflow** built with **n8n** that generates **credible, research-backed blog content** and delivers it directly to stakeholders via email.

+It orchestrates **LLM-based content generation**, **external research APIs**, and **automated delivery** into a single, repeatable system designed to replace manual content production workflows.

+This project demonstrates how to design **event-driven automation pipelines** that prioritize reliability, security, and business outcomes.

 ![n8n Super Blog Automation](n8n%20Super%20Blog%20Automation%20-%20n8n.png)
 ---

+## Why Super Blog Automation

+This project was created to solve common content production challenges:

+- Manual research and writing does not scale
+- Research quality is inconsistent
+- Review and approval cycles slow delivery
+- Content pipelines lack automation and validation

+Super Blog Automation turns these steps into a **single automated workflow** with clear inputs, controlled outputs, and stakeholder delivery built in.

+---

 ## What You Need to Run This

-To import and execute this workflow, you will need access to the following services and credentials.

-### Required Services
+### Required
 - **n8n** (Cloud or self-hosted)
-- **OpenAI API Key**
+- **OpenAI API key** (content generation and editing)
-  Used for planning, keyword extraction, section writing, editing, and title generation.
-- **Tavily API Key**
+- **Tavily API key** (web research)
-  Used for web research and source discovery.
-- **Perplexity API Key**
+- **Perplexity API key** (research grounding)
-  Used for contextual research grounding and structured research summaries.
-- **Gmail OAuth Credentials**
+- **Gmail OAuth credentials** (email delivery)
-  Used to email the completed blog to stakeholders.

-### Optional Services
+### Optional

-- **SerpAPI Key**
+- **SerpAPI key** (supplemental research coverage)
-  Provides additional search coverage.
-Helpful but not required if Tavily and Perplexity are sufficient.

 ---

-## Setup and Installation

-1. **Import the workflow**
-   - Open n8n
-   - Go to **Workflows → Import from file**
-   - Select the provided workflow JSON

-2. **Attach credentials**
-   - OpenAI credentials on all OpenAI nodes
-   - Tavily credentials on Tavily nodes
-   - Perplexity credentials on Perplexity nodes
-   - Gmail OAuth credentials on the Gmail node
-   - Optional SerpAPI credentials if enabled

-3. **Configure email delivery**
-   - Update the Gmail node with your preferred recipient address

-4. **Run a test**
-   - Execute the workflow
-   - Submit the form with a topic, tone, audience, and notes
-   - Confirm the final blog arrives via email

----

 ## Security Notes

-This repository intentionally excludes all sensitive information.
+This repository intentionally excludes all sensitive data.

 - No API keys are stored
-- No Gmail OAuth tokens are included
+- No OAuth tokens are included
-- All credentials must be added manually after import
+- Credentials are attached manually after import
-- Email addresses are placeholders only
+- Email addresses use placeholders

-This follows best practices for **secure automation workflows** and **public repositories**.
+This reflects **production best practices** for automation workflows shared publicly.

 ---

-## Business Problem

-Manual blog creation introduced several challenges:

-- Inconsistent research quality
-- High time cost for drafting and formatting
-- Difficulty scaling content production
-- No standardized process for source validation
-- Delays in stakeholder review cycles

-The stakeholder needed a solution that:

-- Reduced human involvement
-- Ensured research-backed content
-- Produced consistent structure and tone
-- Delivered outputs directly to decision makers

----

-## Solution Summary

-**Super Blog Automation** is an **event-driven automation workflow** that:

-1. Collects structured input from a stakeholder
-2. Performs external research using search APIs
-3. Generates SEO-aware blog content using LLM orchestration
-4. Assembles the final article in HTML
-5. Emails the result automatically for review

-The system functions as a **content production pipeline**, not just a text generator.

----

-## Key Technologies Used

-- **n8n** – Workflow orchestration
-- **OpenAI GPT Models** – Content generation and editing
-- **Tavily** – Web research
-- **Perplexity** – Contextual research grounding
-- **SerpAPI** – Supplemental search coverage
-- **Gmail API** – Automated delivery
-- **JSON Structured Outputs** – Reliability and automation safety

----

 ## High-Level Architecture

-The workflow follows a modular pipeline:

 **Input → Research → Planning → Writing → Assembly → Delivery**

-Each stage is isolated to improve **debuggability**, **scalability**, and **maintainability**.
+Each stage is modular and isolated, enabling easier debugging, scaling, and extension.

 ---

-## Node-by-Node Breakdown
+## Key Components

-### 1. Form Trigger (Input Layer)
-Captures structured stakeholder requirements including topic, tone, audience, and notes.
+- **Form Trigger** – Collects structured stakeholder input
+- **Research Layer** – Gathers real-world context using search APIs
+- **Planning Agent** – Generates structured outlines and flow
+- **SEO Agent** – Extracts research-derived keywords
+- **Section Writers** – Produce HTML content per section
+- **Editor** – Assembles, validates, and formats final output
+- **Email Delivery** – Sends completed content for review

 ---

-### 2. Research Tools (Data Enrichment Layer)
-Uses Tavily, Perplexity, and optional SerpAPI to provide real-world context and reduce hallucinated content.
+## Setup

+1. Import the workflow JSON into n8n
+2. Attach your own API credentials
+3. Configure the email recipient
+4. Execute the workflow and submit the form

 ---

-### 3. Blog Agent (Planning Layer)
-Generates a logical table of contents with narrative flow and a strong opening hook.

----

-### 4. Keyword Extractor (SEO Layer)
-Produces primary and secondary keyword lists derived strictly from research outputs.

----

-### 5. Project Planner (Data Structuring Layer)
-Converts the outline into machine-readable JSON sections for reliable automation.

----

-### 6. Split Out (Parallelization Layer)
-Processes each blog section independently to enable scalable writing.

----

-### 7. Research Team (Content Generation Layer)
-Writes clean HTML content per section using research grounding and formatting rules.

----

-### 8. Merge and Aggregate (Assembly Layer)
-Recombines all written sections while preserving order and structure.

----

-### 9. Editor (Final Composition Layer)
-Assembles the final blog, improves readability, injects SEO keywords, adds backlinks, and builds the Sources section.

----

-### 10. Title Generator (Presentation Layer)
-Creates an engaging, tone-matched, question-style blog title.

----

-### 11. Email Delivery (Distribution Layer)
-Emails the completed blog to stakeholders for immediate review.

----

-## Why This Matters for Employers
+## Why This Matters

-This project demonstrates production-level automation skills including:
+This project demonstrates:

-- Workflow orchestration
+- Workflow orchestration and event-driven automation
 - LLM orchestration with structured outputs
 - External API integration
-- Parallel processing patterns
-- Modular system design
-- Business-driven automation thinking
 - Secure credential handling
+- Modular system design focused on real business use cases

-This is a **repeatable, real-world automation system**, not a demo.
+It is a **production-oriented automation system**, not a demo or tutorial.

 ---

-## Final Summary
+## License

-**Super Blog Automation** addresses a real business challenge using modern automation principles.
-It demonstrates how AI, research APIs, and workflow orchestration can be combined into a **scalable, production-ready content pipeline**.

-This project reflects my approach to automation:
-**clear inputs, controlled outputs, modular design, and business-first thinking**.
+MIT